Signature Component

 Overview

-The Signature component creates a signature field for your module.
-In Express View Express View is how your end-user views you application.
+The Signature component creates a signature field in your module.
+In Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View., the signature field displays as a box where end-users End-users, also known as Express Users, are the individuals accessing an application through Express View.
-In most cases, end-users are the customers using the product. can use their mouse to draw their signature.
-In the submission data, the drawn signature stores as a Base64 Base64 is an encoding and decoding technique used to convert binary data to an ASCII (American Standard for Information Interchange) text format. string.
+In most cases, end-users are the customers using the product. can use their mouse to input their signature.
+In the submission data, the signature stores as a Base64 Base64 is an encoding and decoding technique used to convert binary data to an ASCII (American Standard for Information Interchange) text format. string.

-WARNING Do not use the Signature component for legally-binding signatures.
+Do not use the Signature component for legally-binding signatures.
 Instead, we suggest you use third-party software like DocuSign and SignNow.

 You'll find the component under the Secondary Fields group to the left of the Module Builder: